Mary Anderson (actress, born 1859): Stage career

 In 1887 in London she appeared in The Winter's Tale in the double role of Perdita and Hermione (the first actress to include this innovation).
-This production ran to 160 performances, and was taken back to the United States.
-She invited writer William Black to appear in the production, but, even in a non-speaking role, he froze up and interrupted the performance.
-In 1889, however, she collapsed on stage due to severe nervous exhaustion during a performance at Albaugh's Theatre in Washington.
+This production ran for 160 performances and was taken back to the United States.
+In 1889, she collapsed on stage due to severe nervous exhaustion during a performance at Albaugh's Theatre in Washington.
 Disbanding her company, she announced her retirement at the age of 30.
-Some commentators, particularly in the British press, ascribed this turn of events to hostile press reviews on her return to the U.S. The author Willa Cather went further and blamed a specifically hurtful review from a close friend.
+Some commentators, particularly in the British press, ascribed this decision to hostile press reviews on her return to the U.S. The author Willa Cather blamed a specifically hurtful review from a close friend.

 For part of her career, Napier Lothian Jr. served as Anderson's talent manager.

+Retirement and film career

+Ordered to rest after her breakdown, Anderson visited England.
+On June 17, 1890, Anderson married Antonio Fernando de Navarro (c.
+1861–1932), an American practicing as a barrister in England.
+The couple settled at Court Farm in the Cotswolds, Broadway, Worcestershire, where she cultivated an interest in music.
+As Mary Anderson de Navarro, she became a noted hostess with a distinguished circle of musical, literary and ecclesiastical guests.
+She gave birth to three children, a son who died at birth, another son, José Maria de Navarro, and a daughter, Mary Elena de Navarro.